raheemadamboev/portfolio/README.md

 # Portfolio of Raheem

 The portfolio consists of 10 main sections.
-Short descriptions are written as not technical as possible, so if you want to read the technical description, please navigate to the Github page of the app.
+Short descriptions are written as not technical as possible.
+If you want to read the technical description, navigate to the Github page of the app.
 There you can find the full technical description, tech stack, commits I made with the timestamp, full source code, and demo app that you can use.

 _Obsession, passion, and consistency!_